amkatrutsa/optimization_course/README.md

 The main tool in development of efficient optimization methods is numerical linear algebra.
 To refresh your knowledge, you can use the crash course ([ru](la_crash_course.ipynb), [en](la_crash_course_en.ipynb)).

+Almost all numerical tests in this repository are performed with [liboptpy](https://github.com/amkatrutsa/liboptpy) library, where you can find easy to use implementations of different optimization methods.

 ## Fall term

 1. Introduction ([ru](/01-Intro/Seminar1.pdf), [en](./01-Intro/Seminar1en.pdf))